 - Well-Tolerated: Most people can take Karaya Gum without experiencing significant side effects, making it a gentle option for supporting digestion.

-Why Choose Soluble Fibre Like Karaya Gum?
+Why Choose Soluble Fibre Like Karaya Gum (Sterculia)?

-Comparing Karaya Gum to Other Soluble Fibres
+Comparing Karaya Gum (Sterculia) to Other Soluble Fibres